buildkite-plugins/docker-compose-buildkite-plugin/README.md

 docker ps --filter "label=com.buildkite.job_label=Run tests"
 ```

+This behaviour can be disabled with the `run-labels: false` option.

 ## Build Arguments

 You can use the [build args key in docker-compose.yml](https://docs.docker.com/compose/compose-file/#args) to set specific build arguments when building an image.